 To compile a Lean Canvas is the first thing to do to evaluate a business idea and to identify the riskiest assumptions to be tested.
 A Lean Canvas is also the perfect companion along the journey from initial idea to Product-Market fit.

-The whole concept behind a Lean Canvas is to briefly and concisely explain a business idea to a person who does not know anything about what the company is doing and why.
+It’s extremely useful because the whole concept behind a Lean Canvas is to briefly and concisely explain a business idea to a person who does not know anything about what the company is doing and why.

 It just takes a few minutes to create a first draft and it’s so powerful that the simple act of preparing it will help anyone with a business idea to get more clarity on their thoughts.